top of page

 F. Scott Fitzgerald once wrote, “The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.”
 That quote resonates deeply with me as I wrestle with the issue of reducing government.

-In early 2025, enter President Donald Trump and the Department of Government Efficiency (DOGE).
-The purpose is to streamline federal operations.
-DOGE has aggressively reduced government spending by dismantling agencies and laying off thousands of federal employees, claiming significant taxpayer savings.
-However, these actions have sparked legal challenges and raised concerns about potential overreach and the sustainability of such rapid reforms.
+In early 2025, President Donald Trump launched the Department of Government Efficiency (DOGE) with the explicit goal of streamlining federal operations.
+DOGE has pursued aggressive cost-cutting by dismantling agencies, reducing staffing, and eliminating redundant programs, all in the name of taxpayer savings.
+However, these actions have triggered legal challenges and raised concerns regarding constitutional boundaries, procedural fairness, and the sustainability of such rapid, executive-driven reforms.

-The how troubles me.
+Thus, while the changes described by the "what" is needed, the"how" is troubling.
 The methods currently being used to shrink government seem aggressive, legally questionable, and, in some cases, unsustainable.
 While bold action might be necessary to break through bureaucratic inertia, governing by executive fiat or pushing constitutional limits until courts intervene feels like a dangerous precedent.
-If reforms aren’t built on a solid foundation—like legislative consensus and structural accountability—any progress made today could be easily undone by the next administration.
+If reforms are not built on a solid foundation—like legislative consensus and structural accountability—any progress made today could be easily undone by the next administration.

 This internal tension is where I find myself.
 I want real reform, but I also want it done in a way that upholds constitutional principles and endures beyond a single political cycle.
 The challenge, then, is not just reducing government but finding a path to do so that is both effective and principled.